 Recover & Grow

-Learn vital business skills, grow capacity, and build a roadmap to rebound and sustain growth during this time of crisis with this intensive 6-week, online programme for London SME owners.
+Learn vital business skills, grow capacity, and build a roadmap to rebound and sustain growth during this time of crisis with this intensive 6-week programme for London SME owners.

 In partnership with:

-Format: In-person/Hybrid (Masterclasses will be held in-person at Bayes Executive Suite, alongside some online work)
+Format: In person (Masterclasses will be held in-person at Bayes Executive Suite, alongside some online work)